24x7fpga/24x7fpga-website/content/git_directory/2024_08_04_14_34_41_git_sync_a_forked_repository.md

 git pull {upstram/parent} {branch}
 ```

-{branch} you ca sync the local repository with the main branch or if you are working with any branch type the branch name.
+-   {branch} is the name of the branch, it could be main or the branch name you want to sync the local repository.

 This is will sync the original forked repository with the local repository.